-The image is saved to the Photos Main Library.
+The image is saved to the Library in Photos.

 Calculator Application

 The Calculator application enables you to enter and evaluate math expressions.
 You can define variables, functions, and programs in Calculator.
 When you define or edit a variable, function, or program, it becomes available to other applications-such as Graphs or Geometry-that are part of the same problem.